0live/TileCraft/README.md

 ![TileCraft stack](img/Tilecraft_stack.png)

+Todo:
-Todo: use uv instead of pip
+* use uv instead of pip
+* use psycopg3[async] instead of 2
+* set all endpoints as async
+* set singleton for config / environment variables
-Set docker images tag instead of latest
+* Set docker images tag instead of latest
-Finish tests
+* Finish tests